 Excursions at Brookgreen Gardens

 Four excursions are possible at Brookgreen Gardens.
-They are dependent on time of year and weather.
-They also require an additional fee.
+They are dependent on the time of year and they weather.
+Plus, they require an additional fee.

-- Creek Excursion – Pontoon boat tour Waccamaw River
+- Creek Excursion – Pontoon boat tour of the Waccamaw River

 - Trekker Excursion – Mini-bus of historical plantation and Civil War sites